charvi-077/charvi-077/README.md

 #### About Me

-I'm Research Intern at the Robotics Research Center, IIIT Hyderabad.
-<p></p>
+<p> 👋 Hi there!
+I'm a graduate student, working at the Vision Research Lab, UC Santa Barbara, passionate about robotics, perception, and intelligent systems.
+I’ve been captivated by the idea of building machines that see and think like humans — combining vision (through cameras or LiDAR) with powerful computation.

+From programming robots to researching autonomy, I’ve been exploring this intersection ever since — driven by the excitement of contributing to a future where robots are not just tools, but intelligent collaborators.</p>

-I'm currently working on the Drone Based Civil Structures Assessment under [Prof. Harikumar Kandath](https://sites.google.com/view/harikumar-kandath/home) and [Prof. Ravi Kiran Sarvadevabhatla](https://ravika.github.io/).
+I'm currently working on the [BisQue](https://github.com/UCSB-VRL/bisqueUCSB) Project and small object detection under guidance of [Prof. BS Manjunath](https://scholar.google.com/citations?user=wRYM4qgAAAAJ&hl=en).

 #### Research Interests
 - Robot Perception
-- Robot Learning
+- 3D Vision
+- 2D Computer Vision

 <!-- <br> -->